EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_12-Storage-Migration-Service.md

 ### Introduction

-In this exercise, you will prepare all systems for storage migration.
+The goal for this lab is to migrate the file shares from WS2008R2 to FS.
+In this exercise, you will install the Storage Migration Service Proxy on FS and the Storage Migration Service on SRV1903, which will act as an orchestrator server during the migration.

 #### Tasks